jarojasag/lac_decarbonization/docs/source/energy_electric.rst

 The following variables are required for each category ``$CAT-STORAGE$``.

-.. csv-table:: For different storage categories, trajectories of the following variables are needed.
+.. csv-table:: For different Energy Storage categories, trajectories of the following variables are needed.
 The category for which variables are required is denoted in the *categories* column.
-   :file: ./csvs/table_varreqs_by_partial_category_en_enst.csv
+   :file: ./csvs/table_varreqs_by_category_en_enst.csv
    :header-rows: 1

 Categories
 ----------

-Storage
 .. csv-table:: The following STORAGE dimensions are specified for the SISEPUEDE NemoMod model.
    :file: ./csvs/attribute_cat_storage.csv
    :header-rows: 1

 ---

 Energy Technology (TECHNOLOGY)